Marketo/REST-Sample-Code/README.md

 # Marketo REST API Sample Code
 This repository contains language-specific directories with samples.
-The samples provide simple examples of how to invoke various REST API endpoints.
+The samples simply show how to invoke various REST API endpoints.
 # Documentation
 Reference documentation can be found on the [Marketo Developers website](http://developers.marketo.com).
 # Contributing